CMB-S4/Cryogenic_Material_Properties/thermal_conductivity/lib/SS304/README.md

-This folder contains the fit for material SS304 and plots for SS304
+This folder contains the fit and plots for material

-It also has a folder containing all of the RAW data
 ```
 SS304
-- SS304.pdf
-- fitPlot.pdf
-- SS304.yaml
-- RAW
-    - measurement1.csv
-    - measurement2.csv ...
 ```

+It also has a folder containing all of the measurement data located within the RAW folder.
+Within that folder, you will also find a .txt file containing the references for each measurement.